-- Inform the patient that using family members, especially minors as interpreters is highly discouraged. - Choose an interpreter who meets the needs of the patient; consider age, sex and background. - Hold a brief introductory discussion with the interpreter to introduce yourself and give a brief nature of the call/visit. - Reassure the patient about your confidentiality practices. - Be prepared to pace your discussion with the patient to allow time for interpretation. - Be aware that in some languages it may take longer to explain a word or a concept.
+- Inform the patient that using family members and minors as interpreters is highly discouraged. - Choose an interpreter who meets the needs of the patient; consider age, sex and background. - Hold a brief introductory discussion with the interpreter to introduce yourself and give a brief nature of the call/visit. - Reassure the patient about your confidentiality practices. - Be prepared to pace your discussion with the patient to allow time for interpretation.